jshph/obsidian-enzyme/README.md

-# Reason - remix your Obsidian notes with AI
+# Enzyme - remix your Obsidian notes with AI

 ![Obsidian Downloads](https://img.shields.io/badge/dynamic/json?logo=obsidian&color=%23483699&label=downloads&query=%24%5B%22reason%22%5D.downloads&url=https%3A%2F%2Fraw.githubusercontent.com%2Fobsidianmd%2Fobsidian-releases%2Fmaster%2Fcommunity-plugin-stats.json&style=for-the-badge)

 R.E.A.S.O.N. stands for Retrieve, Extract, Analyze, and Synthesize your Obsidian Notes.

-Visit [reason.garden/getting-started](https://www.reason.garden/getting-started) for the best guide on how to use Reason.
+Visit [enzyme.garden/getting-started](https://www.enzyme.garden/getting-started) for the best guide on how to use Enzyme.

 ![](synthesis.gif)

-Reason retrieves and helps synthesize your Obsidian notes right in the editor.
+Enzyme retrieves and helps synthesize your Obsidian notes right in the editor.
 It features:

 - **Chat in markdown**: Chat UI that works entirely in Markdown / YAML (like a Jupyter Notebook for your notes)
 - **Navigable output**: Renders relevant block embeds inline with the generated output, so you can navigate to the source